tangrams/highways-demo/README.md

-# tangram-demo
+# highways-demo

-A demo showing some contextual highway styles.
+A demo showing some contextual highway styles using the [Tangram](http://github.com/tangrams/tangram) library.

 ### Installation